The following information may help to address your question:

 - short stature;

 Is Williams syndrome inherited?

-condition because one copy of the altered chromosome 7
+manner.
+This is because having only one changed copy of chromosome 7

 What are the signs and symptoms of familial Mediterranean fever (FMF)?